jdtsmith/indent-bars/README.md

 `indent-bars` was partially motivated by the inefficiency of older indentation highlight modes, and is designed for speed.
 It uses stipples (fixed bitmap patterns) and font lock for fast and efficient bar drawing — *faces on spaces*.
 Highlighting the current indentation level is essentially free, since it works by [remapping](https://www.gnu.org/software/emacs/manual/html_node/elisp/Face-Remapping.html) the relevant face.

-The heaviest operation (though still fairly efficient) is **blank-line highlighting**, since the indentation level of blank lines depends on their surrounding context, and strings must be allocated, styled, and used as `'display` properties.
-If you experience any speed issues, this is the first setting to turn off.
+The heaviest operations (though still quite efficient) are **tree-sitter** based, and  **blank-line highlighting**.
+If you experience any speed issues, these are the first settings to experiment with turning off.

 ## Indentation

-`indent-bars` only works with space-based indentation, i.e. `indent-tabs-mode=nil`.
-Note that many modes enable this by default.
+`indent-bars` works either with either space-based indentation (i.e. `indent-tabs-mode=nil`) or with tab-based.
+If possible, prefer space indentation, as it is faster.

 ## Tree-sitter

 `indent-bars` can optionally use tree-sitter when configured in supported files to improve the calculation of bar depth.
-For example, many modes wrap function definitions to align parameters with the opening `(`.
+For example, many modes wrap function calls and definitions to align parameters with the opening `(`.
 With the help of tree-sitter, `indent-bars` can avoid adding unwanted additional bars there.
-It also can be used to identify strings, and to tweak the behavior of blank line display.
+It can also be used to identify strings, and to tweak the behavior of blank line display.
 See options above.

 **Note**: This requires Emacs 29 built with tree-sitter support, and the appropriate tree-sitter grammars installed for languages of interest.